 No matter how much traffic you intend to handle, Kolab allows you to it very efficiently.
 It also has an enterprise edition that offers top-notch tech support alongside additional premium functionalities.

 - Kolab Groupware has in-built support for all standard web protocols such as SMTP, POP3, IMAP, and DANE alongside ActiveSync and Sieve.

-- It offers exceptional central storage support and can be integrated with directory service, mail delivery systems, and other assets easily.
+- It offers exceptional central storage support and can easily be integrated with directory service, mail delivery systems, and other assets.

-- Kolab allows admins to filter emails based on pre-defined criteria and reduces spams as much as possible.
+- Kolab allows admins to filter emails based on pre-defined criteria and reduces spam as much as possible.

 - Users can save and share files from anywhere using Kolab’s integrated cloud service.